jkim10/COMS-4181-Final-Project/README.md

 3. Run ./test.sh in test directory for `getcert` and `changepw` tests.
 Tests of `sendmsg` and `recvmsg` need to be done manually.

+To run the server again after it has been stopped without having to regenerate everything, run `sudo scripts/chroot.sh $INSTALL_DEST` from the top-level directory.

 See design documents for more detailed information.